 The famous island of enoshima

-Aoshima's Little Island in Miyazaki
+The Little Island of Aoshima in Miyazaki

 Aoshima (青島) is a small and beautiful island located south of the beaches of Miyazaki, Japan.
-The island has an area of 4.4 hectares (10.9 acres) and a height of 6 meters (20 feet).
+The island has an area of 4.4 hectares (10.9 acres) and a height of 6 meters (20 ft).

-Walk on the beach around the island, approximately 1.5 km walk, and along the way, you will find small stalls selling souvenirs.
+Stroll along the beach around the island, approximately 1.5 km walk, and along the way, you will find small stalls selling souvenirs.